gofflab/scProject/README.md

 <details>
   <summary>
-    I'm getting NumbaDeprecationWarning from importing scProject in Python.
+    I'm getting NumbaDeprecationWarning while importing scProject in Python.
 What should I do?
   </summary>
   <br />